The Races of Europe (Ripley book)

-William Z. Ripley published in 1899 The Races of Europe: A Sociological Study, which grew out of a series of lectures he gave at the Lowell Institute at Columbia in 1896.
+The Races of Europe: A Sociological Study is a 1899 book published by American economist, lecturer, and racial anthropologist William Z. Ripley.
+The book grew out of a series of lectures he gave at the Lowell Institute at Columbia in 1896.
 Ripley believed that race was critical to understanding human history, though his work afforded environmental and non-biological factors, such as traditions, a strong weight as well.
 He believed, as he wrote in the introduction to The Races of Europe, that: